Govt close to finalising low-cost retirement investment scheme details

 “We are close to finalising the details,” he said, noting that the CPF Board is reviewing the recommendations made by the CPF advisory panel in 2016.

-Dr Tan added that time has passed and markets have evolved since then, necessitating a deeper look into which suggestions can be incorporated into the LRIS scheme.
+Dr Tan added that time has passed and markets have evolved since then, necessitating a deeper look into which suggestions can be incorporated into the retirement investment option.

-Professor Jamus Lim (Sengkang GRC) wanted to find out more about the composition of the investment product and asked if there will be one that is fully geared towards Singapore equities.
+Associate Professor Jamus Lim (Sengkang GRC) wanted to find out more and asked if there will be one that is fully geared towards Singapore equities.

-Dr Tan said the construct of the product would take into account different weightages of global equities and bonds.
+Dr Tan said the construct of the retirement investment option would take into account different weightages of global equities and bonds.

 He added that it will be a glide path, an investment strategy where an investor takes more risks by holding more equities versus bonds when young.
 Then, as retirement nears, that investor will take less risk by holding more bonds.